10 new series to marathon this weekend

 | WELCOME TO THE NEIGHBORHOOD | NETFLIX

 Ryan Murphy’s new thriller (“Dahmer: The American Cannibal”) is inspired by the famous “Watcher” house in New Jersey.
-A couple bought the 1905 Dutch colonial property for nearly $1.4 million in 2014 but were forced to abandon their new home because of chilling letters from someone calling himself “The Watcher” who claimed to have “watched” the house. home for decades.
+A couple bought the 1905 Dutch colonial property for nearly $1.4 million in 2014, but were forced to abandon their new home because of chilling letters from someone who called himself “The Watcher” and who claimed to have “watched” the house. home for decades.
 “I am the Watcher.
 Bring me your young blood,” read one of the notes.

 The production marks the return of Naomi Watts (“Goodnight Mommy”) to Netflix after the frustrated experience of “Gypsy” – canceled with just one season in 2017 – and her second consecutive work with Bobby Cannavale (“Mr. Robot”) – the two have just finished filming “This Is the Night” by director James DeMonaco (the creator of the “The Purge” franchise).